uberhacker/pantheon-local-drupal-development/README.md

 To download the latest database and upload to your local database:
 > vagrant@debian:~$ site-db *site*

+To download the latest files backup to your local environment:
+> vagrant@debian:~$ site-files *site*

+To download the latest code, files and database backup to your local environment:
+> vagrant@debian:~$ site-sync *site*

 To list hosts:
 > $ hosts.sh list